 - Your Genetic Genealogist – CeCe Moore’s articles on DNA testing

-- The DNA Geek – Leah Larkin’s blog includes updates on the testing companies including status of autosomal transfer between companies.
-In a transfer, DNA data from one company is uploaded to the database of a different company.
+- The DNA Geek – Leah Larkin’s blog.
+Recent posts include updates on the size of the testing companies DNA databases and the status of autosomal raw data transfers between companies.
+In a transfer, the DNA raw data file from one company is uploaded to the database of a different company.
 This allows persons who test with different companies to compare their results.

 - Ancestry DNA Matching White Paper – A somewhat technical explanation of the methods used by Ancestry for processing DNA results and determining matches.

 - The Shared cM Project – Version 3.0 (August 2017) – Tables showing ranges of shared centimorgans (cM) associated with various relationships (e.g. 1st cousin, 2nd cousin).
 Compiled by Blaine Bettinger from submissions by genealogists of over 25,000 test results.